This website — just like everything else — is Work in Progress

 Magic Leap · Zurich, CH

-• Led a 5-engineer team to ship the core ML2 Avatars system, enabling remote collaborative XR experiences.
+• Led a 5-engineer team to deliver the core ML2 Avatars system for collaborative XR experiences.

-• Managed end-to-end development of multiple AI/ML projects: hand pose classification, action recognition, and more.
+• Led end-to-end development of AI/ML systems including hand pose classification and action recognition.

-• Owned the Avatar system's software stack (Unity3D/C#) including data collection, networking, and animation.
+• Owned the Avatar software stack across Unity/C#, networking, animation, and data collection pipelines.

 Doctoral Researcher — ML for Human-Robot Interaction